PloughingAByteField/grunt-jsunit-sonar-generic-converter/README.md

 > Grunt plugin for converting jsunit reports to the sonar generic test coverage format for usage with sonar.

+DO NOT USE YET -- NOT COMPLETE OR WORKING -- IN SETUP

 Both karma and protractor can output jsunit reports, this plugin can convert these reports into the format expected by the sonar Generic Test Coverage plugin.

 Details on the <a href="http://docs.sonarqube.org/display/PLUG/Generic+Test+Coverage">Sonar Generic Test Coverage</a> format and plugin.